 Read more here: (read my post towards the bottom for more pee-clean-up tips)

 #2) Can you shut the door to you child's room after they fall asleep? & have your kids keep the door to their rooms shut during the day.
-You could give your kids a "nursery monitor" so they can easily call you & you can hear them if they're not old enough to open their door.

 #3) You can also keep your cat in a LARGE cat cage while you sleep so he won't get in to trouble (this is what we do) & be sure to include a catbox, water & a scratching pad.